Tai-DucTran/fashion-ecommerce-shop/README.md

-# Create Candle Ecommerce Shop
+# Create Fashion Ecommerce Shop

-description
+Description

-> This project I use ReactJS, Firebase, Redux, GraphQL, Stripe API to create an ecommerce website selling scented candles.
+> This project I use ReactJS, Firebase, Redux, GraphQL, Stripe API to create an ecommerce website.

-\*\*After done this project I will:
+> You can view a demo app via this link: https://fashionshop-bytaitran.netlify.app/

+This project is one of the big eco-applications that I plan to build after it:
-- Creating Mobile Product using Flutter/Dart, Firebase.
+- Mobile Product using Flutter/Dart, Firebase.
-- Adding chat bot feature
+- Client Web-app version
+- Chat integration